An exercise in empathy: Nunavik workshop illustrates Indigenous trauma

 “Do you remember what it looked like at first, compared to now?” said workshop facilitator Olivia Ikey Duncan, pointing to the piles of isolated blankets, and outcast participants.

-Ikey Duncan, a Kuujjuaq-based youth advocate and her colleague, Rebeka Migneault, decided to launch a series of workshops called Inuit History 101—the blanket exercise just one over a six-week period.
+Ikey Duncan, a Kuujjuaq-based youth advocate and her colleague, Rebeka Migneault, decided to launch a series of workshops called Inuit History 101—the blanket exercise is just one over a six-week period.
 The pair volunteer their own time and run the workshops with no funding.

 The participants this particular week are a mix of Inuit and non-Inuit; the majority of them women and many of them front-line workers in the Nunavik community.